Torpedo boat type s 26. Torpedo boat. Interesting and little-known historical facts

 • Small crew;

-• The boats could quickly attack the enemy and also hide with lightning speed.
+• The boats could quickly attack the enemy and also escape with lightning speed.

 Schnellbots and their characteristics

 Schnellbots are German torpedo boats from World War II.
-Its hull was a combination of wood and steel.
+Its body was combined of wood and steel.
 This was dictated by the desire to increase speed, displacement and reduce financial and time resources for repairs.
-The cabin was made of light alloy, had a conical shape and was protected by armored steel.
+The conning tower was made of light alloy, had a conical shape and was protected by armored steel.

 The boat had seven compartments: